robertu94/robertu94.github.io/content/learning/cmake.markdown

 + Basic generator expressions such as `$<BUILD_INTERFACE:>` vs `$<INSTALL_INTERFACE:>` for use with `target_include_directories`
 + `add_subdirectory` for code organization

-Adding 3rd party dependancies.
-Do yourself a favor and put all dependancies imports at the top level so the scope is right for the whole project.
+Adding 3rd party dependencies.
+Do yourself a favor and put all dependencies imports at the top level so the scope is right for the whole project.

 + `find_package` to import dependancies built using CMake and certain system dependancies such as threads, MPI, Python, and OpenMP.
 + `find_package(PkgConfig)` and `pkg_search_modules` to import dependencies described by pkg-config
-+ `FetchContent` download and provide dependencies as part of the build.
++ `FetchContent` download and provide dependencies as part of the build, but consider instead third party tools such as `spack`, `connan`, and `vcpackage`.

+I've written a guide on [CMake package dependencies here]({{< ref cmake_deps.markdown >}}).

++ How do you currently handle dependencies and builds in your system?
+Is this portable to other machines where you would like to use this software?
+If not, what do you need to change and why?
+{.activity}

 Build Options

 + `option` to add build options
 + `if` for basic control flow
 + `configure_file` to add a "configure file" which is typically header which has `#defines` for certain build system variables set with `#cmakedefine` or `#cmakedefine01`
-+ `target_add_sources` to add additional source files to a library after the fact.
++ `target_add_sources` to add additional source files to a library after the fact for example to compile in an optional plugin.

 Installation